ysfoo/sparsefactor/README.md

 # sparsefactor: Bayesian inference techniques for sparse factor models

-This project provides two approaches to inference for sparse factor models: Gibbs sampling and variational inference.
+This project provides two approaches to inference for sparse factor models: Markov chain Monte Carlo (MCMC) and variational inference (VI).
 Additionally, a relabelling algorithm is implemented to address issues which arise from label switching and sign switching.

 ## Background